(CNN) — "What kind of coffee do you have?"

 The coffee is sometimes described locally as "third wave," meaning it's fairly sourced and roasted on a smaller scale, giving it a lighter, less bitter taste than Italian beans.

-"In new wave coffee you discover the real qualities of the coffee beans, like the fruity, citric qualities of African beans or the chocolate of Brazilian beans," says Peter Repka, manager of the Madal craft coffee bar.
+"In new wave coffee, you discover the real qualities of the coffee beans, like the fruity, citric qualities of African beans or the chocolate of Brazilian beans," says Peter Repka, manager of the Madal craft coffee bar.

 Despite the interest in new wave, both old- and new-style coffee houses compete to deliver Budapest its caffeine kicks.
+These are some of the best when you travel here:

 New wave coffee